›› Increasing the lifespan of your motor

 Bearings in electrical motors have been known to suffer from electrical erosion.
 Unfortunately, this can occur relatively quickly after the application becomes live – often merely a matter of months.
 As a result, maintenance and condition monitoring teams need to keep a close eye on bearings performance.

 Electrical erosion is very hard to spot, but it leads to bearing damage and subsequently premature bearing failure.
 The only way to detect electrical damage is to connect an oscilloscope and probe to the motor application.

 Initially, erosion manifests in the form of tiny craters; a process called fluting.
 At a more severe level, electrical corrosion can cause blackened grease representing the degradation of the lubricant around the bearings.

-The conventional solution is to fit a low-pass filter at the output terminals of the frequency inverter, which reduces the differential-mode interference to a smooth sinusoidal waveform with a ripple content of less than five percent.
+The conventional solution is to fit a low-pass filter at the output terminals of the frequency inverter, which reduces the differential-mode interference to a smooth sinusoidal waveform with a ripple content of less than five per cent.

 The solution is to use a conventional differential mode and a common-mode output filter.
-This helps eliminate bearing damage, such as localized corrosion, caused by heat and pitting as a result of pulsing currents.
+This helps eliminate bearing damage, such as localised corrosion, caused by heat and pitting as a result of pulsing currents.

 Other benefits of using this combined solution include noise reduction, diminished current losses, reduction of radiated interference from cables, and prevention of hazardous voltages and leakage currents.

 REO UK has applied the above solution to protect the bearings of an underground pump motor which is used in a combined geothermal and solar panel heating system.